 The MJQ was followed by the magnetic Dizzy Gillespie, whose band they had once been a part of.
 Gillespie was a charismatic character.
 He could make anyone laugh—even the MJQ, whose members never cracked a smile onstage except at Gillespie's antics.
 Gillespie's performance, which was equal parts brilliant trumpet playing and stand-up comedy, ended the winter schedule on a high note.

 Rhythm and Blues

 For the spring quarter, we wanted to present blues and rhythm and blues—both first cousins to jazz.
 Could we get the legendary Muddy Waters, the Mississippi guitarist and singer who had migrated north and was now influencing British rock 'n' rollers (notably the Rolling Stones)?
-To our suprise, negotiations with Waters's agent took just a few days and an appearance was scheduled for April 22.
+To our surprise, negotiations with Waters's agent took just a few days and an appearance was scheduled for April 22.